 Refugee Boy by Benjamin Zephaniah

-Written suitable for older teenagers, a good introduction to refugee issues in the UK
+Suitable for older teenagers as well as adults, this book is a good introduction to refugee issues in the UK

 The Kite Runner by Khaled Hosseini